nsrau/azure-docs.it-it/articles/app-service/app-service-web-tutorial-custom-ssl.md

 ## <a name="bind-your-ssl-certificate"></a>Associare il certificato SSL

-Si è ora pronti a caricare il certificato SSL nell'app Web.
+Si è ora pronti a caricare il certificato SSL nell'app.

 ### <a name="merge-intermediate-certificates"></a>Unire i certificati intermedi